 Suggestions for cooking

 There are many types and varieties of late-season specialty radishes to grow today.
 All have their merits.
-The classic and most useful for kimchi and pickles are any of the daikon types, but who can turn down impressive raw slices of watermelon or Spanish black radishes in most any salad?
+The classic and most useful for kimchi and pickles are any of the daikon types, but who can turn down impressive raw slices of watermelon or Spanish black radishes in almost any salad?
 Recipes are everywhere on the internet, but I suggest simply grating a white daikon radish on a box grater to make the classic Japanese condiment oroshi.
 Use it to top off your next burger for a taste of Tokyo (I assure you, I experienced it!) that will blow your taste buds.

 —Matt Mattus is a lifelong gardener and vice president of the Worcester County Horticultural Society.
 He’s written two books: Mastering the Art of Flower Gardening and Mastering the Art of Vegetable Gardening.